imazen/slimmage/README.md

 Merge #27 from dancek - Configurable max-width and quality parameters Merge #36 from dancek - Fix behavior when max-width is not defined (IE8) (replaces #18, fixes #29) Refactored access notations to eliminate both minification errors and lint.
 Fix bug: Perfect multiples of stepWidth were being rounded up to the next interval (images larger than needed in some instances).
+* 0.2.5 - Merge #30 from Jeavon - Fix css size calculation when the parent div is floated in Safari (both OS X and iOS). (otherwise 0x0)

 ### Contributor notes

 Please make all pull requests against the 'unstable' branch.
-Changes may only be merged into master after they have been tested on all browsers via BrowserStack and have been compressed via the Closure Compiler.
+Pull requests should include corresponding tests.

 ### Other approaches